Saturday, 14 April 2012

 Hydra dance

-Hydras are awesome dancers, they are flexible in many ways and I could never get tired to take pictures of all bizarre shapes and forms they take.
-Though in my previous hydra post I published some pictures, the majority were left out.
+Hydras are awesome dancers.
+They are very flexible and I could never get tired of taking pictures of all bizarre shapes and forms they take.

-There are at least two hydras on these pictures, a thinner one which you see above and a bigger one which was on the first pic and in the previous post.
+There are at least two hydras on these pictures, a thinner one which you see above and a bigger one, which was on the first pic.

 The one above showing its mouth, although it's sealed and invisible.